cmkumar87/lib4moocdata/README.md

 <li> &lt;Full_Coursename&gt;(&lt;coursecode&gt;)_SQL_unanonymizable.sql </li>
 </ol>

 A .txt file with clickstream data is also provided.
-We do not process them yet in this library <br>
+We do not ywt process them in this library <br>
 5. &lt;coursecode&gt;_clickstream_export.gz

 For replicating our <a href="http://wing.comp.nus.edu.sg/~cmkumar/edm2015.pdf">EDM 2015 paper</a>, it is sufficient to import files (1), (2) and (3).